-The Coraid SR appliance is equipped with two (or more) Ethernet ports and can be connected directly to a server using Ethernet or to multiple servers using standard Ethernet switching equipment.
-The SR presents all logical AoE devices to each segment.[†] For CEC and syslog configuration, ether0 and ether1 are the motherboard's onboard interfaces.
+The Coraid SR appliance is equipped with two (or more) Ethernet ports and can be connected directly to a host system using Ethernet or to multiple host systems using standard Ethernet switching equipment.
+The SR presents all logical AoE devices to each segment.
+For CEC and syslog configuration, ether0 and ether1 are the motherboard's onboard interfaces.
 Ether0 is the left interface and ether1 is the right interface, when viewed from the rear.
 For enumeration of additional interfaces, please see the SR Hardware Installation Guide.

 2.2.
-Coraid EtherDrive Storage Blades
+Disks